 Photo: Nigel Smith

 Artist website: http://www.johnterry.com.au

 Doctoral studies at Wollongong University provided John Terry the opportunity to further explore a lifelong interest in 'arts fusion' approaches.
-Indeed, many of his compositions have been of multimedia proportions.
+Indeed, many of his compositions are of multimedia proportions.
 In the mid-1960s, he presented many multimedia events in and around Sydney.
 Performances of his musically eclectic 'psychedelic' works - some of which were presented by the International Society for Contemporary Music - involved prerecorded sound tracks and striking visual projections.

-His compositions for organ have been performed for the Organ Institute of New South Wales and have received high acclaim.
-David Rumsey also performed Terry's organ works internationally on several occasions, such as the organ festivals of Munich and Mexico City.
-At the same time, John Terry was working collaboratively, as a composer, with visual artist George Finey.
-A decade later he worked with international avant-garde painter David Rankin.
+John Terry often combined composing with other artistic forms.
+He worked collaboratively with visual artist George Finey, and the international avant-garde painter David Rankin.
 His electroacoustic and multimedia composition Spots and Variations 1, based on Rankin's paintings, was commissioned to mark the opening of the Faculty of Arts, Darling Downs Institute of Advanced Education (now USQ).